Learn Python with Talk Python's 270 hours of courses

 11:50 Let's start it this way.

-11:51 Tell people what Pysport is and about that.
+11:51 Tell people what PySport is and about that.

 11:53 And then we can talk a little broadly just about sports analytics before we get into the details.

-11:57 The most important mission of, of Pysport is to, you know, to bridge the gap between the clubs and the sports analytics and to just people and by using open source packages, because a lot of clubs are using open source packages.
+11:57 The most important mission of PySport is to bridge the gap between the clubs and the sports analytics and just people and by using open source packages.

 12:21 I think a lot of people are still struggling on how to do it.

-12:31 So we try to get the experts from the clubs, but also getting the knowledge from, you know, like pandas or other big packages and see how we can get all knowledge into the sports analytics community.
-With Kloppy we try to set an example on how to build such a package, how to work together on such a thing and also encourage people to contribute.
-Show that you don't have to create a pull request, that there's a major refactor but also like minor things like typing errors fix in documentation and show people that that's also very valuable to a package.
+12:31 So we try to get the experts from the clubs, but also getting the knowledge from, you know, like Thundas or other big packages and see how we can get all that knowledge into the sports analytics community.

-13:43 So worldwide, I call it soccer.
+13:43 It's also worldwide, so I call it soccer.

 13:46 Yeah.